Navigation path

 NO — You can only register your car in the country where you are permanently resident.

 NO — You don't have to, if the sole purpose of your stay is to study.
-But if you also start working during your stay, or if you stay in the UK after your studies, then you will have to register the car in the UK.
+But if you also start working during your stay, or if you stay in Ireland after your studies, then you will have to register the car in Ireland.

 YES — Because your stay is longer than 6 months and — presumably — you will not be commuting between the two countries.